 Now that it costs at least five pence to buy a plastic bag in most shops, this makes economical sense too.
 But all of us forget to take our bags to the supermarket every once in a while.
 So if you do need to buy a carrier bag when out shopping, choose a stronger one that can be reused multiple times.
 Even better is to keep a stash of lightweight organic cotton bags in the car boot, so that you always have them close at hand.

 Enjoy a plastic-free cup of tea

-Yes, that's right: there's a thin layer of plastic in most UK brands of teabag.
+Yes, that's right: there's a thin layer of plastic in some UK brands of teabag.
 Even if you compost teabags, the plastic breaks down and ends up as tiny pieces in the soil – which could then end up being washed into rivers and the sea.
 Many teabag manufacturers are working on this problem – including the Co-op, which is developing a fully biodegradable paper teabag for its own-brand 99 range, which should be available later this year.

 There are a handful of companies, including , that are already producing environmentally friendly teabags – but to really ensure a plastic-free brew, choose loose-leaf tea and make a cuppa the old fashioned way.
 If using a teapot and strainer seems like too much effort, invest in an infuser that sits in your mug – you can then tap the used leaves straight into the compost.

 In the UK, it's reported that .
 These cups are often not recyclable – meaning they end up in landfill.
 Most coffee shops that sell take-away coffee in plastic cups now offer to fill up your own reusable cup instead – and some even give you money off your drink when you use your own cup.
 There are loads of reusable cups available to buy, but the cups from are particularly good.
 They come in a range of sizes and beautiful designs, and are made from biodegradable organic bamboo fibre.